 So I have a few favours to ask of you:

-#1) If you’re a woman in your 20s or 30s with debt or a lack of savings and are available for a 30 minute chat, please book a call online here.
+#1) If you’re a woman in your 20s or 30s with debt or a lack of savings and a desire to live your best life, sign up to receive updates about my upcoming book launch.

 #2) If you aren’t a woman or you don’t have debt and feel like you’re on a good path with your financial and life goals – BUT you know of women in your life who fit the above criteria – please share this post with them.